-- When findings warrant immediate action to protect the enrollee's health or welfare the Integrated Care Organization will suspend new referrals to the provider agency or transfer enrollees to another provider. - When Billing Audit findings reveal non-compliance, the Integrated Care Organization must adjust provider billings using individual adjustments to date of service or gross adjustment.
-Deduct overpayments made to a provider from the next warrant issued the provider from the Integrated Care Organization.
+• When findings warrant immediate action to protect the enrollee's health or welfare the Integrated Care Organization will suspend new referrals to the provider agency or transfer enrollees to another provider.

+• When Billing Audit findings reveal non-compliance, the Integrated Care Organization must adjust provider billings using individual adjustments to date of service or gross adjustment.
+Deduct overpayments made to a provider from the Michigan Department of Health and Human Services Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver next warrant issued the provider from the Integrated Care Organization.
 Additionally, encounter data submitted to the Community Health Automated Medicaid Payment System (CHAMPS) must be corrected to accurately reflect adjustments made to provider billing.